The Dutch Game Awards 2025

 If you break one of the Dutch Game Awards, I will email you.
 I will acquire it.
 And I will repair it for you.

-And now we have finally arrived at the pièce de résistance of it all:
+And now we have finally arrived at the pièce de résistance of this production pipeline:

 The Athena II mSLA resin printer.